Joy Woods

 Joy Woods (born 1999) is an American actress and singer.
-She is known for her work on Broadway, where she has starred in Six, The Notebook, and Gypsy, the latter for which she was nominated for a Tony Award and a Grammy Award.
+She is known for her work on Broadway, having starred in Six, The Notebook, and Gypsy, the latter for which she was nominated for a Tony Award and a Grammy Award.
+She made her West End debut as Sally Bowles in Cabaret.

 Early life and education

-Woods grew up in Chicago, the youngest of six siblings.
-Music was a large part of the family; her siblings were musicians, and her mother was a dancer.
+Woods grew up in Chicago as the youngest of six siblings.
+Music was a large part of the family; her siblings were musicians and her mother was a dancer.
 Woods started formal dance training in middle school.

 In 2018, Woods graduated from Homewood-Flossmoor High School.
-She then moved to New York City to study at the American Musical and Dramatic Academy, graduating in 2019.
+She moved to New York City to study at the American Musical and Dramatic Academy, graduating in 2019.